Localization of weakly interacting bosons in two dimensions: disorder vs lattice geometry effects

 \section{Acknowledgements}

-This work was partially funded by grants IN111516 and IN105217 DGAPA (UNAM) and 255573 (CONACYT).
+This work was partially funded by grants IN105217, IN111516, IN109619 from DGAPA-UNAM, 255573 and A1-S-30934 from CONACYT.
 LAGG acknowledges scholarship from CONACYT.
 SFCB acknowledges support from C\'atedras CONACYT para J\'ovenes Investigadores project No. 551 and EPSRC Project EP/I004394/1.
-SFCB also thanks Consorcio CICESE-INAOE-CIO in PIIT, Apodaca N.L., IF-UNAM and the University of Oxford for their hospitality.
+SFCB also thanks Consorcio CICESE-INAOE-CIO in PIIT, Apodaca N.L., IF-UNAM, and the University of Oxford for their hospitality.